-Online Trauma Counselling and Recovery: Who I Work With and How We Can Work Together
+Online Complex Trauma Counselling: Who I Work With and How We Can Work Together

-Online trauma counselling works for many different reasons.
+Online complex trauma counselling works for many different reasons.
 Some clients couldn’t find the support they needed locally.
 Some feel safer at home than in a therapist’s office.
 Some live with disabilities that make in-person counselling difficult to access.
 What they share is that the approach resonates.
-I work primarily online, offering online trauma counselling for adults across Alberta, Canada, and internationally.
+I work primarily online, offering online complex trauma counselling for adults across Canada and internationally.

 During my own healing journey, I worked with trusted practitioners in other countries.
 Not because no one closer was available — but because their approach felt like the right next step for where I was.
 Geography wasn’t the question.
 The right fit was.
 I continue doing this.
 It shapes how I think about distance in this work.